janklab/MlxShake/doc-project/Developer Notes.md

 * Figure out how to handle features that require a certain version of Matlab, or use toolboxes which may not be installed.
   * This includes how to incorporate them into our examples.
-* Convert codecogs links from raw HTML to Markdown tags.

 ### Enhancements